cypress-io/netlify-plugin-cypress/README.md

 ### v1 to v2

 - The default browser has been switched to Chromium.
 If you want to use the built-in Electron use an explicit option [browser](#browser)
+- We have changed the default testing phase.
+In v1 the tests executed after building the site by default.
+In v2 the tests run against the deployed URL by default, and you need to enable the testing during `preBuild` or `postBuild` steps.

 ## Debugging